What to Do If My Garage Door Cable Breaks

 Costs and Timeframe

-Repairing a broken garage door cable typically costs between $150 and $350, depending on your door type and how complex the fix is.
+Repairing a garage door cable typically costs between $150 and $350, depending on your door type and how complex the fix is.

 Most jobs are done in under two hours, but scheduling can vary based on location and demand.
 When booking garage door repair in Reno or Sparks, ask for a written estimate and confirm whether the price includes both parts and labor.